How Custom Leggings Are Produced at Scale

 • Fabric specs are fully documented

-• Your supplier has proven volume experience
+• Supplier has volume experience

-If not, fix the system before increasing quantity.
+👉 If not, fix systems before scaling.

 FAQs

-Q: When should brands start scaling leggings production?
+Q: When should brands scale leggings production?

-Q: What breaks first when scaling leggings?
+Q: What breaks first at scale?

 A: Fabric variation and sizing inconsistency.

-Q: Does scaling always reduce cost?
+Q: Does scaling reduce cost?

-A: Only when systems are in place — otherwise costs increase through waste.
+A: Only when systems are properly implemented.

 Work With Fukigymwear

-If you’re preparing to scale custom leggings production,
+If you're preparing to scale production:

 owen@bless-dg.com